criteo/node-disruption-controller/README.md

 # Node Disruption Controller

-Node-disruption-controller (NDB) is a way to control node disruptions (e.g. for maintenance purpose) in a Kubernetes cluster.
+Node-disruption-controller (NDC) is a way to control node disruptions (e.g. for maintenance purpose) in a Kubernetes cluster.

 ## Motivation

 The Node Disruption Controller was built to help perform maintenance operations on Kubernetes clusters running stateful workloads, especially those reliant on local storage like databases.
-Nodes within a Kubernetes cluster are subject to disruptions: involuntary (like hardware failures, VM premption, or crashes) and voluntary (such as node maintenance).
+Nodes within a Kubernetes cluster are subject to disruptions: involuntary (like hardware failures, VM preemption, or crashes) and voluntary (such as node maintenance).
 Performing efficient yet safe maintenances when it involves multiple actors (different teams, different controllers) is challenging.
 The Node Disruption Controller provides an interface between the actors that want to perform maintenances on nodes (maintenance systems, autoscalers) and the ones that are operating services on top of these nodes.

 While workload operators should build systems that are resilient to involuntary disruptions, the controller helps ensure that voluntary disruptions are as safe as they can be.